Skip to Content

 What Is a Separation Agreement?

 A separation agreement is a legally binding document that outlines the terms decided upon by both parties regarding the division of assets, responsibilities, and arrangements for any children involved.
-While not required by Pennsylvania law to divorce, it serves as a contractual safeguard, ensuring that both parties comply with the terms agreed upon during their separation.
-By laying out clear terms, it minimizes future disputes and provides a roadmap for handling ownership and obligations post-divorce.
+While not required by Pennsylvania law to divorce, it serves as a contractual safeguard, meaning that both parties are expected to comply with the terms agreed upon during their separation.
+By laying out clear terms, it reduces the risk of future disputes and provides a roadmap for handling ownership and obligations post-divorce.

 How Does Pennsylvania Law Affect Agreements?